go-preform/preform/.github/pages/whyFast.md

+# How I made an ORM faster than raw SQL scan?

 ## Introduction:

 When considering data storage solutions, SQL remains a preferred option for most backend developers.
 Approximately 80% of Golang services rely on SQL to varying degrees.
 Developers constantly seek to optimize performance, often resorting to hard-coding queries and data scanning loops for efficiency.